saif-ellafi/foundryvtt-rolltable-from-sidebar/README.md

 # Rolltable From Sidebar for Foundry VTT
-Adds an icon next to roll tables in the rolltable sidebar.
+This module allows to roll Foundry rollable tables directly from the sidebar.

+Once the module is enabled, you will see a dice icon next to the rollable table name.
+Just click on it.